paulbrejla/paulbrejla.github.io/index.md

 I help organisations in the domains of Digital Transformation, Requirements Engineering, Systems Integration & Software Engineering.
 During my career, I have integrated many services and legacy systems into scalable, customer-centric applications.

 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
-Software systems that I have architected and helped to build are used in production to date, generating significant revenues.
+Products that I have architected and shipped are used by real customers at scale.
 I am fluent in German, English, and Swedish.
 In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Elixir, Javascript and a range of SQL dialects.

 ### Skills & Experience